-• Anti-Lock Brake Systems (ABS) cannot prevent the natural laws of physics from acting on the vehicle, nor can it increase braking or steering efficiency beyond that afforded by the condition of the vehicle brakes and tires or the traction afforded.

-- The ABS cannot prevent accidents, including those resulting from excessive speed in turns, following another vehicle too closely, or hydroplaning.
-Only a safe, attentive, and skillful driver can prevent accidents. - The capabilities of an ABS-equipped vehicle must never be exploited in a reckless or dangerous manner, which could jeopardize the user's safety or the safety of others.
+- Anti-lock Brake Systems (ABS) cannot prevent the natural laws of physics from acting on the vehicle, nor can it increase braking or steering efficiency beyond that afforded by the condition of the vehicle brakes and tires or the traction afforded. - The ABS cannot prevent accidents, including those resulting from excessive speed in turns, following another vehicle too closely, or hydroplaning.
+Only a safe, attentive, and skillful driver can prevent accidents. - The capabilities of an ABS equipped vehicle must never be exploited in a reckless or dangerous manner which could jeopardize the user's safety or the safety of others.

-When you are in a severe braking condition involving use of the ABS, you will experience some pedal drop as the vehicle comes to a stop.
+When you are in a severe braking condition involving use of the Anti-lock Brake System, you will experience some pedal drop as the vehicle comes to a stop.
 This is the result of the system reverting to the base brake system.

-Engagement of the ABS may be accompanied by a pulsing sensation.
+Engagement of the Anti-lock Brake System may be accompanied by a pulsing sensation.
 You may also hear a clicking noise.
 These occurrences are normal, and indicate that the system is functioning properly.